Corina Manea said, “I can’t believe it’s been 11 years!”

 You help your peers from around the globe, answer questions, and provide brainstorm help.

-Sometimes I sit at my desk and watch the conversations that happen in the PR Dream Team and I’m in awe.
+Sometimes I sit at my desk and watch the conversations that happen in the Spin Sucks Community and I’m in awe.

 In there, you don’t have competitors.
 There aren’t cliques or cattiness.
 All you have are professional people who are willing to help as often as humanly possible.